Multiple system atrophy

-Some older texts refer to MSA-A to denote Shy-Drager syndrome.
-In the latest consensus however autonomic symptoms are considered part of both MSA-C and MSA-P and thus the term MSA-A is no longer used.
+Some older texts refer to MSA-A (where A stood for autonomic) to denote Shy-Drager syndrome.
+In the latest consensus, however, autonomic symptoms are considered part of both MSA-C and MSA-P, thus the term MSA-A is no longer used.

 MRI is the modality of choice for imaging patients with suspected multiple system atrophy (MSA).

-- disproportionate atrophy of the cerebellum and brainstem (especially olivary nuclei and middle cerebellar peduncle)
+- MSA-C: in cerebellum and brainstem (especially olivary nuclei and middle cerebellar peduncles)

-- ADC values: higher in the pons, cerebellum, and putamen than in Parkinson disease or controls
+- ADC: higher in the pons, cerebellum, and putamen compared with Parkinson disease or controls

-- fractional anisotropy (FA): lower in the pons, cerebellum, and putamen than in Parkinson disease or controls
+- fractional anisotropy (FA): lower in the pons, cerebellum, and putamen compared with Parkinson disease or controls

 On SPECT/CT with I-123 ioflupane, there is loss of the normal comma- or crescent-shaped tracer uptake in the striatum.
-Instead, a period- or oval-shaped uptake is seen within the caudate nucleus head without tracer uptake in the putamen.
-Quantitative assessment reveals reduced uptake in the putamen compared to norms.
+Instead, a period- or oval-shaped uptake is seen within the caudate nucleus head, without tracer uptake in the putamen.
+Quantitative assessment reveals reduced uptake in the putamen compared with norms.